Even as a teenager, I picked up something faintly illicit (and excellent) about this band.

 But the results speak for themselves.
 The band had made a quantum leap since 1979’s Todd Rundgren-produced Remote Control.
 Fee Waybill had turned into a pretty damn good singer.

-Maybe ‘Don’t Wanna Wait Anymore’ and ‘Amnesia’ sound more like Chicago than Devo but they are subtle, memorable and interesting with great chord changes, while the fairly risqué ‘Sushi Girl’ could have come from Zappa’s You Are What You Is.
+Maybe ‘Don’t Wanna Wait Anymore’ and ‘Amnesia’ sound more like Chicago than Devo but they are memorable and interesting with great chord changes, while the fairly risqué ‘Sushi Girl’ could have come from Zappa’s You Are What You Is.

 ‘Let’s Make Some Noise’ even taps into the kind of pop/funk that Let’s Dance took to the bank a few years later.
 The album is also beautifully recorded, engineered and mastered, sounding superb on my original vinyl copy.